everypolitician/everypolitician/upload.md

     <ul>
       <ol><code>start_date</code> and <code>end_date</code>, for when
-        they entered or left the Leglislature</ol>
+        they entered or left the legislature</ol>
       <ol><code>executive</code>: If legislators can also hold executive
-        positions (President, Prime Minister, Minister of the Environment, etc), you can ilso nclude that information.</ol>
+        positions (President, Prime Minister, Minister of the Environment, etc), you can also include that information.</ol>
     </ul>

     <h3>Totally-your-choice fields</h3>